sourcemeta/jsonbinpack/README.markdown

 This project is governed by the [AGPL-3.0](./LICENSE) copyleft license and our [Contribution Agreement](https://www.sourcemeta.com/contributing/).
-To ensure the sustainability of the project, you can freely make use of this software as long as any modifications you make are made available under the same license (i.e. you contribute them back).
+To ensure the sustainability of the project, you can freely make use of this software as long the outcome is distributed under the same license.
+Otherwise, you must obtain a [commercial license](./LICENSE-COMMERCIAL) that removes such restrictions.
 Read more about our licensing approach [here](https://www.sourcemeta.com/licensing/).